cechandler/dissertation-paper/dissertation/source/05_part3_wald_part_a.md

 Subsection 4, the shortest of them all, concludes each section of Part A. Abrahamsen continues to control the structure of subsections through metrical schemes.
 Subsection 4 differs from the preceding subsections by texture and changes in meter.
 All earlier subsections are defined by their single time signature, while subsection 4 contains a sequence of five metrical changes where the last time signature is truncated by 12`sixteenthNote` with each instance:

-> Introduction: Subsection 4:
+> Introduction: Section 4

 > `10/16` 1mm. `3/4` 1mm. `6/16` 4mm. `3/8` 1mm. `3/16` 11mm.

-> Variation 1: Subsection 4:
+> Variation 1: Section 4

 > `10/16` 1mm. `3/4` 1mm. `6/16` 4mm. `3/8` 1mm. `3/16` 7mm.

-> Variation 2: Subsection 4:
+> Variation 2: Section 4

 > `10/16` 1mm. `3/4` 1mm. `6/16` 4mm. `9/16` 1mm.